amancio-g08/amancio-g08/README.md

   - 💬 I'm 18 years old and live in São Paulo.
 I'm proficient in English and Spanish.
 I have experience with Python, SQL, Big Data, Java, HTML, CSS, Scrum fundamentals, Chatbots, and React (all subjects from college).

-  - ⚡ I love movies.
-I believe they're like a cup of coffee – you never turn one down.
+  - ⚡ "I love studying and learning new things.
+I believe knowledge is like a key that opens infinite doors.
 I'm also passionate about music and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. :)
 </details>
 <div align="left">
   <a href="https://www.linkedin.com/in/gabriel-amâncio-b198a5266/" target="_blank">